Lechatroger/microbit_BLE_services_nodes/README.md

 You can also create a new program, if so, make sure that the pairing settings in the project settings are right what you want.

 ## 3.2.
 Mbed C++ online compiler

+We are unable to use BLE services when the microbit program is compiled on Mbed.
+The code of the BLEservices sample used is probably not right.
+The BLEservices sample comes from [here](https://github.com/lancaster-university/microbit-samples) and some minor changes concerning the configuration has been done.

 The other way to program your microbit is to use Mbed.